 Member billable rate is an hourly billable rate associated with a specific member of an account.
 Member billable rates are assigned to members of a new project with the invoice method By Person Rate automatically.
 You can override these rates within each specific project.

-Member cost rate is an internal hourly billable rate you pay your employees.
+Member cost rate is an internal hourly billable rate you pay to your employees.

 Project-specific billable rate is an hourly billable rate assigned to a specific project.
 It can be a project rate defined within a project with the invoice method By project rate, or billable rates of members involved in the project with the invoice method By person rate.

 Rounding is an option allowing you to round time in reports.
-The rounding does not apply to actual time entries.
+Rounding does not apply to actual time entries.

-- Internal task - a task created tight inside TMetric in the Tasks area.
+- Internal task - a task created right inside TMetric in the Tasks area.